OpenDataArena/ODA-DataScorer/README.md

 ### Running Data Scoring Scripts

-This project adopts a modular structure, with each core module serving as an independent subdirectory.
+ODA-DataScorer adopts a modular structure, with each core module serving as an independent subdirectory.
 For detailed instructions on running specific scorers, **please refer to the `README.md` file within the corresponding subdirectory.**